-(2) Learn string patterns for regions.
+2. Learn string patterns for regions.
 For each region r we learn a set P_r of significant patterns, which are sequences of token types and tokens, describing the content of a significant number of cells.
-The positive property of a pattern is that it generalizes over data strings within regions, which, at the end of table transformation, reflects a generalization of possible concept instance values.

 The patterns are of two types: the first represents the content of cells from left-to-right (forward) and the second from right-to-left (backward).
 The pattern 'FIRST_UPPER Room' for example covers the cells 'Single Room' and 'Double Room'.
-In our example, the coverage of this pattern is 1/3 for the region extending over the last six rows of the third column.
-For the purpose of pattern construction we have implemented the DAT-APROG algorithm, which is described in [15] together with a detailed pattern learning process.
-In case there are not enough examples (less than 20) to statistically choose the most significant patterns, only the most specific (having their coverage over the treshold value) are chosen.
+For the purpose of pattern construction we have implemented the DATAPROG algorithm, which is described in [13] together with a detailed pattern learning process.

-- Before entering the loop (see algorithm in Figure 2.2.3), the system checks the uniformity of every logical unit.
+Before entering the loop (compare table 3), the system checks the uniformity of every logical unit.
 In our case, a logical unit is uniform when it consists of logical sub-units and each sub-unit includes only regions of the same size and orientation.
-Only the units that are not uniform are further processed within the following steps of the loop. - (3) Choose the best coherent region.
-The best region is used to propagate and normalize neighboring (non-uniform) regions and consequently the logical unit itself.
-The best region r{max} is selected according to the formula $\Phi{r{max}} = max{r inl}\phi{r,l}$, which is calculated by the following equation:
+Only the units that are not uniform are further processed within the following steps of the loop.

+3. Choose the best coherent region.
+If a logical unit is not uniform, the system chooses its best region, which is used to normalize neighboring regions and consequently the logical unit itself.
+The best region r{max} is chosen according to the formula $\Phi{r{max}} = max{r inl}\phi{r,l}$, which is calculated by the following equation: